 Starting in 2021, the Tertiary Access Payment will significantly benefit school-leavers who live in outer regional and remote Australia to access tertiary education.
-This \$5,000 payment will be available for school-leavers who are from an outer-regional, remote or very remote area enrolled in a Certificate IV or above qualification who relocate more than 90 minutes form their home.
-For more information visit www.education.gov.au/access-andparticipation
+This \$5,000 payment will be available for school-leavers who are from an outer-regional, remote or very remote area enrolled in a Certificate IV or above qualification who relocate more than 90 minutes from their home.
+For more information visit www.servicesaustralia.gov.au/individuals/services/centrelink/tertiary-access-payment